 6. Clear out your fridge and eliminate foods you tend to eat more instead of fruit and vegetables.
 This way, when you want to snack, you will only have healthy options to choose from.

-8. Grate courgette and carrot into homemade hamburgers for the kids.
+8. Grate courgettes and carrots into homemade hamburgers for the kids.
 They won’t even know it’s there!

 Mango Superfood Smoothie

-½ of one mango (can be fresh or tinned and in own juice)
+½ of one mango (can be fresh or tinned and in its juice)

 1 whole kiwifruit (no skin)

 Small handful of spinach

 1 cup coconut water (add extra coconut water if you prefer a thinner consistency)